 Almost exactly a year to the day after Everything Everywhere All at Once debuted at South by Southwest, the film forever etched itself into cinematic history at the Oscars.
 Filmmakers who have previously won for directing, writing and picture in the same year include Bong Joon Ho, the Coen brothers, Francis Ford Coppola, and Billy Wilder, amongst a collective eight writer-directors who have achieved the feat.
 Now, the Daniels will always be amongst those names.

-Yeoh, meanwhile, made history when she became the first Asian actress to win an Oscar, the moment that perhaps earned the biggest ovation of the night both inside the Dolby Theater and throughout all of Ovation Hollywood.
-Halle Berry, who also made history when she won Best Actress for 2001's Monster's Ball, was on hand to present the award, and had tears in her as she handed Yeoh her statuette.
+Yeoh, meanwhile, made history when she became the first Asian artist to win an Oscar for Best Actress in a Leading Role, the moment that perhaps earned the biggest ovation of the night both inside the Dolby Theater and throughout all of Ovation Hollywood.
+Halle Berry, who also made history when she won Best Actress for 2001's Monster's Ball, was on hand to present the award, and had tears on her face as she handed Yeoh her statuette.
 "For all the little boys and girls who look like me watching tonight, this is a beacon of hope and possibilities," Yeoh said.
 "This is proof that dreams — dream big — and dreams do come true."

 "This is something that we have been working so hard towards for a very long time, and tonight we freaking broke that glass ceiling," she said backstage about making history.
 "We deserve to be heard; we deserve to be seen; we deserve to have the equal opportunity so we can have a seat at the table.
 That's all we are asking for.
 Give us that opportunity.
 Let us prove we are worth it."